SIRIMALLANavya/CODTECH-Task1/README.md

 Design and implement a Finite State Machine (FSM) that can model and control a specific system or process, such as:

-A vending machine
+1.A vending machine

-A traffic light controller
+2.A traffic light controller

-A digital clock
+3.A digital clock

-A robotic arm
+4.A robotic arm

 **Key Activities:**

-Requirements gathering: Define project scope, goals, and deliverables.
+1.Requirements gathering: Define project scope, goals, and deliverables.

-System analysis: Study the system or process to be modeled by the FSM.
+2.System analysis: Study the system or process to be modeled by the FSM.

-State identification: Identify and define the states of the system or process.
+3.State identification: Identify and define the states of the system or process.

-Transition definition: Define the transitions between states.
+4.Transition definition: Define the transitions between states.

-State transition diagram/table creation: Create a visual representation of the FSM.
+5.State transition diagram/table creation: Create a visual representation of the FSM.

-FSM implementation: Write code or design hardware to implement the FSM.
+6.FSM implementation: Write code or design hardware to implement the FSM.

-Simulation/testing: Verify and validate the FSM through simulation or testing.
+7.Simulation/testing: Verify and validate the FSM through simulation or testing.

-Debugging: Identify and fix errors or issues in the FSM.
+8.Debugging: Identify and fix errors or issues in the FSM.

-Optimization: Refine the FSM for efficiency, scalability, and reliability.
+9.Optimization: Refine the FSM for efficiency, scalability, and reliability.

-Documentation: Write a report detailing the FSM design and implementation.
+10.Documentation: Write a report detailing the FSM design and implementation.

-Testing and validation: Develop test cases and report results.
+11.Testing and validation: Develop test cases and report results.

-Review and revision: Review the FSM design and implementation, and make revisions as needed.
+12.Review and revision: Review the FSM design and implementation, and make revisions as needed.

-Technologies Used:
+**Technologies Used:**

 Programming languages:

      C

      C++

      Python

      Java

      MATLAB

 **Hardware description languages:**

-   VHDL (VHSIC-HDL)
+     VHDL(VHSIC-HDL)

      Verilog

-   SystemC
+     System

 **Simulation tools**:

      ModelSim

      QuestaSim

      Vivado Simulator

      Simulink